 No Reservations / Parts Unknown / The Layover

 OK, you got me because technically these are all tv shows starring Chef Anthony Bourdain and aren’t movies, but I tend to watch them marathon fashion a few episodes at a time…so running time is movie length wink.

 My friends tease me because I often refer to Anthony Bourdain as “Tony” because I think of him as a friend that I don’t get to see that often but is always there for me.
 I find him inspiring, and fearless and love that he’ll eat anything – once.
 He could be travelling or eating at a 5-star establishment one day and the next he’s living in a tent and eating in an alley.

 And that’s exactly how I travel and eat too!

 I’ll Have What Phil’s Having

-This is a brand new show for me that I discovered one night on PBS and truthfully, I’ve only seen 3 episodes but I’m totally addicted.
+This TV series is a brand new show for me that I discovered one night on PBS and truthfully, I’ve only seen three episodes, but I’m addicted.
 Hosted by Phil Rosenthal, the Creator, Writer, and Executive Producer for the sitcom “Everybody Loves Raymond”.
-Phil isn’t a chef, he’s just a guy who really loves food — And I mean REALLY LOVES FOOD.
-What has me addicted to his show is him.
+Phil isn’t a chef, he’s just a guy who loves food — And I mean LOVES FOOD.
+What makes this show great is Phil.
 He has the most comical of facial expressions when he’s eating something.
-He’s just so quirky and well, quite frankly…ordinary that you really feel that you can walk in his foot steps in whatever city/country he is travelling in and have what Phil’s having!
+He’s just so quirky and well, honestly…ordinary that you feel that you can walk in his footsteps in whatever city/country he is travelling in and have what Phil’s having!